kingCoders60/blog_app/Readme.md

 MERN Stack Blog App
 ---
+Our app is fully Docarized!!

+1) Install docker destktop on Ur System..

+3) Open the root terminal of the folder and hit :

+5)   docker compose up --build
 Run Both ..each in diffrent terminal to see in Actions!

+Or..

+manually ..

 Running Frontend: npm run dev